Madrid vs Lisbon: Where Should I Go on a Vacation?

 Madrid can get quite chilly during the winter months.
 But it also offers a range of indoor activities, such as museums, galleries, and cozy cafes.

-Lisbon, on the other hand, has a milder climate and offers plenty of outdoor activities such as hiking, surfing, and exploring the city’s historic neighborhoods.
+Conversely, Lisbon has a milder climate and offers plenty of outdoor activities such as hiking, surfing, and exploring the city’s historic neighborhoods.

 So, if you are looking for a winter vacation with a festive atmosphere, Madrid is the place to be due to its beautiful Christmas markets and holiday lights.